itsnehagarg/NewzCloud/README.md

 2. Scan the QR code on your android or iOs device which has the expo app installed.
 3. After scanning the NewzCloud app will load and the user can start using the application.

+## Folder structure
+This project follows a simple and elegant project structure according to the industry standards.
+The project structure is shown below:

+  - `API`: This folder contains actions and the js file.
+  - `assets`: This folder stores all images used in the project.
+  - `components`: This folder stores components used in the project.
+	  - `CloudNavigation.js`
+      - `CloudNews.js`
+	  - `CloudSearch.js`
+      - `NewzCloudTabs.js`
+  - `images`: This folder conatins screenshots of all the main components and screens after the app is executed on an Android device.
+  - `Screens`: This folder contains all the application screens/features.
+      - `Discover.js`
+      - `NewsScreen.js`
+  - `App.js`: This is the main file inside our application from where the execution of the project starts.

 ## Application screenshots and steps to use the app
 ### Screenshots: 📷
 Step 1: When the NewzCloud application is loaded the user will be able to see the News feed and they can scroll to get the latest news update from all over the world as shown on the screen shot below:<br />